Skip to content

 Like Texas, Arizona arms guards at 18.
 A guard may only carry on duty if they are both registered as armed and specifically authorized by their employer.

-Individual officers in Arizona typically must hold a security guard registration card.
-The state requires 8 hours of pre-assignment training before or shortly after an officer begins work.
-When you hire, confirm that the guards actually assigned to your site hold current registrations — a valid company license doesn't guarantee every officer on the roster is properly credentialed and trained.
+Individual officers in Arizona generally must hold a security guard registration card, and the state requires 8 hours of pre-assignment training.
+A valid company license doesn't guarantee every officer on the roster is credentialed and trained, so confirm the guards actually assigned to your site hold current registrations — verifying the company and the people are two separate checks.

 How to verify a security license in Arizona